XanthquanM/osticket-prereqs/README.md

 👉 [Download osTicket Installation Files](https://drive.usercontent.google.com/download?id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD&export=download&authuser=0)

 Just open a browser on your VM, paste the link above, and the download should start automatically.
-Once it’s downloaded, go ahead and extract the files somewhere easy to find — like your desktop or C:\inetpub\wwwroot (since that's where IIS serves files from by default).
+Once it’s downloaded, go ahead and extract the files somewhere easy to find — like your desktop